masoumehfanaei/Tableau-project/README.md

 # UK-Bank-Customers
-This dataset is dummy data for an imaginary bank operating in the UK.
+ In this project I worked on the dataset that is dummy data for an imaginary bank operating in the UK and created visualizations in Tableau.